Table of Contents

 Some security experts disagree with Mr. Bonavolonta’s remarks and urge you not to pay the ransom because there’s no guarantee that even after you pay the ransom, your files will return to its original state.
 Moreover, paying perpetuates an ongoing problem, making you a target for more malware.

 In 2016 it was reported that a Kansas hospital hit with ransomware paid the ransom in hopes of getting back to business as soon as possible, but the payment only partially decrypted their files.
 Instead, the cybercriminals demanded more money to decrypt the rest.
-As a result, the hospital refused to pay a second ransom because it was no longer “a wise maneuver or strategy.”
+As a result, the hospital refused to pay the second ransom because it was no longer “a wise maneuver or strategy.”

 Worse, if you get infected with a defective strain such as Power Worm you won’t get your files back regardless what you do.
 Even with the intent of paying the ransom, this attack will inevitably destroy the victim’s data during the encryption of their data.